McIntoshLab1/homelab/docs/infrastructure/proxmox.md

-#Case Study: Proxmox VE Installation on UGREEN DXP4800 Plus
+Case Study: Proxmox VE Installation on UGREEN DXP4800 Plus
+---

 #Status: Completed.
 Proxmox VE 9.1 running on the Crucial
 P310 NVMe, reachable over the network and Tailscale.